Hackuarium/beemos/eagle/slaves/README.md

 The I2C bus should be free of any other devices.
 If some companents are using the I2C bus a software I2C library should be installed.

+## Power consumption

+The slave should be able to reach in sleep mode less than 25 µA.
+This means that all the devices should be powered from the CPU in order to completely cut off the current.

 ## Debugging